jkjorgie/cse310/TradeReader/README.md

 # Overview

 This application reads the stock trades made by politicians by scraping the capitoltrades.com site and storing the trade data in a json file.
-Information telling the application how to run is stored in a config file which designates information like which politicians' trades to scrape, which traded stocks to scrape, and the number of trades to pull in each batch.
+Information telling the application how to run is stored in a config file which designates information like which politicians' trades to scrape, which tickers/issuers to scrape, and the number of trades to pull in each batch.
 The application is smart enough to know when it has pulled a full batch of trades based on the specified search parameters.

 I built this application as a start towards verifying whether it's true that US politicians trade stock at a significantly higher margin compared to market averages, and, if so, potentially integrate with an API that makes trades in my portfolio that duplicate high-performing politicians.